 The relevant Local Development Plan (LDP) for the base date of this audit was the Scottish Borders LDP 2016.
-However, the next LDP has recently been adopted on 22nd August 2024 which takes into account the recommendations of the Reporters report following the Examination and supersedes the adopted LDP 2016.
-It should be noted that all new housing allocations and allocations with a housing element included within the adopted LDP 2024 will be included within the relevant future audit.
+However, the next LDP was adopted on 22nd August 2024 which takes into account the recommendations of the Reporters report following the Examination and supersedes the adopted LDP 2016.
+It should be noted that all new housing allocations and allocations with a housing element included within the adopted LDP 2024 will be included within the HLA 2025.